ironhacks/docs/docs/App-Client/usage.md

 or we can see that in the browser:

  1. Open the application *Overview*  page `https://dashboard.heroku.com/apps/ironhackplatform`
- 2. Clik the `mLab MongoDB`.
+ 2. Click the `mLab MongoDB`.
 This will redirect to an url like this:

     ```
     https://www.mlab.com/databases/heroku_...